A Trip to Nepal

-As a writer based in Tokyo, the world’s most populous urban conurbation, I sometimes find my clarity of thought overwhelmed by a variety of superfluous sensory stimuli that pollute both the environment and my mind.
-Fortunately, on my figurative doorstep I have access to some fantastic national parks and natural habitats that serve as refuges from—and antidotes to—the chaotic miasma of commercial and industrial nonsense that many big cities spew forth.
-It is to these wonderful places that I invariably escape, not only for a quick fix of adventure, but also to refocus myself and seek out moments of balance, comprehension, and insight.
-Whether extroverted or introverted, occasionally searching for solitude and creating stillness in our always on-call modern world helps us cast aside things that hold us back from developing to our full potential. … More Magical Moments in Time
+As a writer based in the world’s most populous urban conurbation, occasionally, I find my clarity of thought overwhelmed by a variety of superfluous sensory stimuli that pollute both the environment and my mind.
+Fortunately, Tokyo provides easy access to some fantastic national parks and natural habitats that serve as refuges from the chaotic miasma.
+It is to these places that I regularly try to escape, not only for a quick fix of adventure but also to refocus and seek out moments of balance, comprehension and insight. … More Magical Moments

 First Light, Last Light

-Each morning is marked by the appearance of the sun over the horizon.
-As it steadily climbs out of the darkness of the preceding night, it radiates warmth—providing all living things with energy.
-It has signified birth and renewal to humankind since as far back as we know and without it there would be no life at all.
-When rising in its silent and stately manner it carries with it all the possibilities of a new day.
-As its light becomes brighter, we continue ahead on our personal journeys.
-We take on challenges, surmount obstacles, and try to reach our goals to the best of our abilities until the fiery orb has completed its voyage through the sky.
-As it disappears once again, sinking into the abyss of blackness, it urges us to reflect on how we spent the time.
-Did we use it wisely?
-Did we do what we wanted to do?
-Did we move forward?
-Like each day, no sunrise or sunset is exactly the same as another. … More First Light, Last Light
+Every morning is marked by the appearance of the sun when it climbs out of the darkness of the preceding night and up over the horizon.
+It radiates warmth, providing all living things with energy.
+It has been a symbol of birth and renewal for civilisations since as far back as we know, and without it, there would be no life at all.
+Rising in a silent and stately manner, it carries all the possibilities of a new day.
+As its power intensifies, we continue ahead on our personal journeys—taking on challenges, surmounting obstacles and striving for our goals. … More First Light, Last Light

 Inspiring Scenery

-Earth is a very special place.
-It is an undisputable fact that the planet we live on is unique.
-The scope of scenic delights it offers is so vast that no one of us can ever hope to experience them all in one lifetime.
-If we don’t have the desire to get up, get out, and get away from our usual daily routines we can expect to see very little of it at all.
-However, with strong will, sufficient opportunity, and the all-important variable of luck, we may be able to visit enough places to feel that we have a relatively firm grasp on just what it is that makes our home so magical.
-After all, it is the sensory overload provided by direct experience that unlocks the door of comprehension to Earth’s majesty faster than any other key.
-Regardless of an adventure’s goal or a journey’s intended destination, taking the time to consider the awe-inspiring scenery can provide us with moments of peaceful solitude, quiet contemplation, and uplifting wonderment. … More Inspiring Scenery
+Earth is a remarkable place.
+The planet we live on is unique, and the scope of scenic showpieces it offers is so vast that no one can experience them all during their lifetime. . . .
+If we don’t have the desire to get up, get out and get away from our usual daily routines, we can expect to see very little at all.
+However, with sufficient willpower, opportunity and the all-important variable of luck, we might be able to visit enough places to gain a firm firsthand grasp of just what it is that makes our home so extraordinary. … More Inspiring Scenery

 The Natural World

 Despite our variety, we are just one of the species that inhabit this amazing planet.
-Meeting other living organisms—be they sentient or not—can lead to renewed appreciation for the vast amount of biological diversity we share Earth with.
-Different parts of the world have different climates, habitats, flora, and fauna.
-We might already be familiar with some of the animals and plant life we encounter along the road of adventure.
-Others will be more novel to us, and in certain cases seem exotic or even downright strange.
-Observing and interacting with the other species that make up the natural world teaches us important lessons about life in general and we are reminded of the wonder that exists outside of humanity.
-Unfortunately, as much of it is under threat it deserves more attention and protection.
-We must maintain a mutually sustainable balance in order to ensure the survival of everyone and everything here. … More The Natural World
+Other living organisms can give us a renewed appreciation for the vast amount of biological diversity we share Earth with.
+Different parts of the world have different climates, habitats, flora and fauna.
+We might already be familiar with some of the animals and plant life we encounter during our travels.
+Others will be new to us and, in certain cases, seem exotic or downright strange.
+Observing and interacting with the other species that make up the natural world sometimes teaches us important lessons. … More The Natural World

 Sources of Inspiration – Natural & Built Heritage

 Heritage can be described as anything that has been left to us, whether intentionally or not, by our predecessors or by the past.
-It can be quite local and might only seem relevant to particular groups, cultures, or communities.
+It can be quite local and might only seem relevant to particular groups, cultures or communities.
 However, as it all represents some aspect of humanity or the planet we share, we are all the receivers of this legacy.
-We may even think of it as a global inheritance that encompasses a broad range of items and concepts—archaeological remains, works of art, landscapes, habitats, traditions, customs, value systems, and much more.
-Differentiations are often made between types of heritage, like the ‘tangible’ and ‘intangible’ varieties.
-Other examples include ‘natural’ vs ‘cultural’ and ‘movable’ vs ‘immovable’ heritage.
-Regardless of its classification, the protection and conservation of all of it is of the utmost importance. … More Sources of Inspiration – Natural & Built Heritage
+We may even think of it as a global inheritance that encompasses a broad range of items and concepts—archaeological remains, works of art, landscapes, habitats and more. … More Sources of Inspiration – Natural & Built Heritage